Newy Vibes Newcastle · collected weekly

 Which is better, Georgetown or Waratah West?

 It depends on what you're looking for.
-Georgetown has a BUY signal and a vibe score of 58/100, while Waratah West has a WAIT signal and a vibe score of 55/100.
-The best suburb for you depends on your priorities — enter any address to see the full surroundings picture.
+Georgetown reads as rising, with a vibe score of 58/100, while Waratah West reads as steady, with a vibe score of 55/100.
+The best suburb for you depends on your priorities.
+Enter any address to see the full surroundings picture.

 What's the price difference between Georgetown and Waratah West?